-The Program’s research portfolio builds on Harvard’s world-class faculty in international humanitarian law (IHL), international criminal law, international human rights law, jus ad bellum, and other fields of international law related to armed conflict.
+The Program’s research portfolio builds on Harvard’s world-class faculty in international humanitarian law (IHL)/law of armed conflict (LOAC), international criminal law, international human rights law, jus ad bellum, and other fields of international law related to armed conflict.
 We also consult with other scholars in the U.S. and abroad, diplomats, UN actors, humanitarian leaders, and military officials to better understand where research can help enrich and expand discussions and debates.

 PILAC grows out of and expands upon the Counterterrorism and Humanitarian Engagement Project (CHE Project) of the HLS-Brookings Project on Law and Security.
 With generous support from the Swiss FDFA, as well as project support from the Norwegian Ministry of Foreign Affairs facilitated through the Norwegian Refugee Council, the CHE Project produces independent research and analysis on emerging challenges of humanitarian protection in situations of armed conflict where listed armed groups control territory.